weaveworks-experiments/flux-classic/README.md

 ```

 The selection `<group>` name is simply a handle so you can undo the
 selection later.

-The `<address spec>` tells Ambergreen how to connect
+The `<address spec>` tells Ambergreen how to reach a container.
+There
-to an enrolled instance.
-It is either
+are two alternatives: using mapped ports, or assuming a common
+network.
+The corresponding options are:

  * `--port-mapped <port>`, which means use the host's IP address,
    along with the host port that is mapped to the given container